EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

 ### Display a Help Message in the Page

-Entities can display a help message below the page.
+Entities can define a global help message that is displayed below the title of the page.
 This is useful to add instructions or warning messages for the end users (e.g. "The upload process can take a lot of time (don't close the browser window)").

-Add the `help` configuration option to define a help message.
-This can be defined globally in the entity (list, show and search will display the same message) or locally for each view:
+The help message is defined with the `help` configuration option, which can be added to the entity (all views display the same message) and to each of the entity views:

 ```yaml
 # app/config/config.yml